Why Do We Call It Nondual Wisdom?

 It is God who is arising as everyOne and it is God who is doing everything.

 When we celebrate both our divine uniqueness in form and our divine unity as Source-Awareness, we find the deepest inspiration that opens up our loving hearts to everyOne.
 It is only through the many that we can share the One Love of God.

-The play of the opposites, where one quality arises dualistically, hints at the bigger picture of One Source emanating as all of creation.
 Since God is completely invisible, it looks like creation stands alone without any Creator at all.
 And yet, the Creator and the created are One!
 This is what our ancient nondual wisdom points to.

 Nonduality: God and creation are One Reality, not two.

 Written August 22, 2015 and rewritten January 20, 2018.

 Thanks for reading my essay!
 I hope it cleared up some common misunderstandings.
 If it did, perhaps I can inspire you to check out more of my free essays where you can learn about enlightenment and spiritual awakening.
 And since this wisdom unfolds more freely when there is a dynamic two-way conversation, please feel free to get in touch with me via email from my website.

 Back to top